dandax123/tic-tac-toe-using-min-max/README.md

 # Tic-Tac-Toe-Against-computer
 This repository contains the code, that implements a tic-tac-toe match for a user against a computer.

-The object of Tic Tac Toe is to get three in a row.
+The objective of Tic Tac Toe is to get three same numbers in a row(in any direction).
 You play on a three by three game board.
 The first player is known as X and the second is O.
 Players alternate placing Xs and Os on the game board until either oppent has three in a row or all nine squares are filled.